 The City of Miami Beach has adopted a modal hierarchy for the design of the public right-of-way that prioritizes bicyclists, pedestrians, and transit riders over automobile traffic.
 This is reflected in the 2016 Transportation Master Plan and the Bicycle and Pedestrian Plan; both of which set specific mode-share goals based on current transportation patterns.
-These plans envision a 30% reduction in automobile travel over the next twenty-five years.
+The Transportation Master Plan envisions an approximately 20% reduction in automobile mode share citywide by 2035.